Tioman was once rated one of the Top 10 Most Beautiful Island in the World

 A shrimp that's anything but understated

-Macro aficionados can expect to see photogenic shrimps of all shapes, colors and sizes, nudibranchs of sheer unimaginable hues, as well as various kinds of molluscs.
-But many other creatures, buried in the sediment or hiding in the reefs' countless nooks and crannies, await patiently.
+Macro aficionados can expect to see photogenic shrimp species of all shapes, colors and sizes, nudibranchs of sheer unimaginable hues, as well as various kinds of molluscs.
+But many other creatures, buried in the sediment or hiding in the reefs' countless nooks and crannies, await divers.
+Patience is a virtue at the bottom of the sea too.

-In fact, it's been said that the best thing about diving in Tioman is the immense variety of species the island offers, both marine and terrestrial.
+It's not for nothing that Tioman's main claim to fame is said to be the immense variety of species the island offers, both marine and terrestrial.
 And scientific expeditions are uncovering completely new species even today.
 So bring your biggest memory card, because in all likelihood, you'll be needing it.

 PADI Underwater Photography Course